LOTS of new titles have recently come out, or will be coming out throughout 2021 (and beyond).

 My tastes are pretty broad.
-I like warmth, humor, adventure, and quirky charm.
+I particularly like warmth.
+Also good are humor, adventure, and quirky charm.
 Kindness is important to me.
 I like adorable and cute.
 I like sad and satisfying.
 I like gorgeous and lyrical.
 I like wondrous.
 I really like love (see above, re. picture book top want).
 I like energetic and unconventional.
 I like serious and poignant.
 (I know.
 As I say: my tastes are pretty broad).

 I want to feel a change in my breathing when I read a manuscript: a change because I’m seeing something really good that makes me go “wow!”
 I want a strong story arc and strong protagonist.
 I want characters to experience some kind of change or transformation.
 I want something that kids will relate to, stirring or awakening new emotions and providing them with a look at possible ways to live in the world.